 On the other hand, CBD products, with a lower list of side effects, appears to be a much safer, more viable option.

-CBD products are a natural alternative to prescription and over-the-counter (OTC) medications, something a number of senior adults expressed a desire to get away from in a study conducted by BDS Analytics, a cannabis consumer research company based in Boulder, Colorado.
+Topical products that contain analgesics combined with CBD are of particular appeal to seniors interested in natural alternatives to prescription and over-the-counter (OTC) medications.
 In fact, among baby boomers, adults between the ages of 55 and 75 years old, 67 percent cited that as one of the main reasons for taking a CBD product.

-Studies show that among seniors taking a product containing CBD for their health concerns, they believe their quality of life has improved, lending credit to the fact that CBD can be an effective natural alternative to prescription and OTC medications.
+Studies show that among seniors taking a product containing CBD for their health concerns, they believe their quality of life has improved.

-You can assure grandma and/or grandpa that they can use CBDMEDIC’s products for arthritis, back and neck pain, before, after, or during workouts (yes the elderly workout too); general muscle and joint pain, and foot pain.
-If your grandparents are like mine, they’ll love a little TLC foot rub with a cooling cream or oil.
+You can assure grandma and/or grandpa that they can use CBDMEDIC’s products for arthritis, back and neck pain, before, after, or during workouts (yes the elderly workout too); for general muscle and joint pain, and foot pain.

 Better yet, you can treat grandma or grandpa to a gentle massage with a soothing scent of frankincense and myrrh, age-old essential oils associated with the biblical 3 wise men and known for aromatherapy benefits including stress relief.